 19. Keep it brief.

-Plan your beach outing around naptimes and mealtimes to keep crankiness at a minimum.
-A shorter beach trip also means toting less stuff and less chance of sunburn.
+Plan your beach outing around naptimes and meals to keep crankiness at a minimum.
+A shorter beach trip also means toting less stuff and a decreased chance of sunburn.

 20. Bring a small fan.

-If it’s not a windy day down by the shore, connect a battery-powered mini-clip fan to your umbrella.
+If it’s not a windy day, connect a battery-powered mini-clip fan to your umbrella.
 This will help keep your baby’s body temperature down and give everybody a break from the heat.

 The beach offers lots of things for baby to touch and explore.
-Shells and rocks have interesting textures and colors (choose larger items and provide plenty of supervision to avoid a choking hazard).
-Pour some water on the sand so your little one can feel the difference between wet and dry sand.
+Gather up shells and rocks, which have interesting textures and colors (choose larger items and provide plenty of supervision to avoid a choking hazard).
+Then pour some water on the sand so your little one can see and feel how sand changes when it gets wet.

 22. Share new words.

 Enrich baby’s vocabulary by pointing out boats, waves, umbrellas and everything else you see at the beach.
-Then write out the words in the sand.
+You can also write out the words in the sand while calling out each letter.

 photo: i play